NilsMT/Periodic-Encryption/README.md

 ```py
 class CounterElement(pt.core.Element)
 ```
-A custom element class to handle elements with codes out of the periodic table range.
+A custom element class to handle elements with codes out of the periodic table range.<br>
 It stores the mass (`900 + <loop counter>`) to track how many times the code looped out of the periodic table, and stores the final element used to fit the ASCII code in the table.

 #### Args:
 - `cnt` (int): The loop counter (i.e., how many times we looped out of range over the periodic table).